 You should bring a change of clothes to change into after caving.

 If in particular you are asthmatic you need to carry your puffer with you either in a zip pocket or small bum bag.
 If you have any other serious health issues the Trip Leader must be made aware of this.

 In caving lights mean life.
 Overseas, people have died because of light failure.

 You need a good quality robust torch with a strap or cord tied to it so you can sling it over your shoulder when climbing. $2 torches are not safe.
 You should also make sure that you have a spare globe for your torch.

 Batteries are just as important.
-Make sure you use good quality batteries such as Eveready or Duracell and make sure your torch has a fresh set incontact titlepic it at the start of the trip.
+Make sure you use good quality batteries such as Eveready or Duracell and make sure your torch has a fresh set at the start of the trip.
 Also make sure you bring a fresh spare set.
 Again as with torches, cheap batteries are not suitable.